7.4. What are Higher Order Functions?ΒΆ

 argument and/or returns a function.
 One of the first higher-order functions

-presented in this text was the make_apply_tax
+presented in this text was the make_apply_tax function which returned a

-specialized version of apply_tax
+specialized version of apply_tax.

 In [1]: make_apply_tax = lambda rate: lambda cost: rate*cost